rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 split, when the second split renders, it will do so with the original version of the document.

-What if we created a projection function like this:
+What if we create a projection function like this:

 ```python
 def create_editor(document):